“When are you going to stop feeling sorry for yourself and do something?”

 “Please, I’d feel bad if I didn’t,” Stephen says as he gathers up everyone’s plates.
 “You and Celia spent all that time making everything here.”

-Celia’s mom looks like she wants to object, but then rubs her head and truthfully doesn’t seem as if she’d mind someone else doing the housework for once.
+Celia’s mom looks like she wants to object, then rubs her head.
+She doesn’t seem as if she’d mind someone else doing the housework for once.
 “Okay.
 I’ll just make something else nice the next time you and Celia are over.”

 “Sounds like a deal, ma’am,” Stephen replies over the sound of the running sink and scrubbing brush.
 The apartment doesn’t have a dishwasher.

 Stephen washes dishes for a bit as Celia and her mom talk.
 He seems almost uncomfortable about how to bring up… well.
 His girlfriend’s dad.

 He finally segues into it with, “Tonight was a lot more relaxed than at Celia’s dad’s house.”
 As if wondering if that’s too direct, he adds, “It’s always a little tense meeting a girl’s father.”

 The smile on Celia’s mom’s face dims a little.
 “Oh, well, that’s just dads, I guess.
 But I’m so glad you can feel relaxed here, Stephen.
 I’d just love to have you over with Celia again!”

 Stephen looks a bit unsure how to proceed from there.